DawidKrysiak/aws-instance-stop/README.md

 # aws-instance-stop

 ## Purpose
-Deployed as Lambda function, script stops EC2 instances.
+Deployed as Lambda function, script stops EC2 and RDS instances.
 Useful for all of those who forget to stop the instances and then complain about AWS 'being so expensive'. :)

 ## Usage
 - Add to your EC2 instance(s) tag 'uptime' with appropriate value (in this example 'daytime').